 The world is on fire.
 And drowning.
 And drying out.
 All at the same time.
-Across our planet, climate chaos is creating scenarios that haven’t been seen for literally millions of years.
+Across our planet, climate chaos creates scenarios that haven’t been seen for millions of years.
 Science is telling us that we humans are the cause of it.
 And the reality is that supply chains are a major contributor to the greenhouse gases (GHG) causing this crisis.

-Let’s start by examining the situation and then work back to the paths supply chain leaders can take to address the problem.
+Let’s examine the situation and then work on how supply chain leaders can address the problem.

 First, we need to be clear about where we are.
 To be honest, it’s not good.
 I’m not a climate scientist, but it’s not hard to understand sentences from the IPCC Report: Climate Change 2021 like:

 It is unequivocal that human influence has warmed the atmosphere, ocean, and land.
 Widespread and rapid changes in the atmosphere, ocean, cryosphere, and biosphere have occurred.

 In 2019, atmospheric CO2 concentrations were higher than at any time in at least 2 million years (high confidence), and concentrations of CH4 and N2O were higher than at any time in at least 800,000 years (very high confidence).

 Many changes in the climate system have become more significant in direct relation to increasing global warming.
 They include increases in the frequency and intensity of hot extremes, marine heatwaves, heavy precipitation, agricultural and ecological droughts in some regions, and proportion of intense tropical cyclones, as well as reductions in Arctic sea ice and snow cover and permafrost.